colbyveal/produce_api/README.md

 ​		This will list all processes running.
 Find the one that ends with `python` and locate it's `pid`.
 Then, run:

 ​		`kill -9 <pid>`

+### Test Script

+Provided is a bash script `runtests.sh` which has made the process of running the tests simple.
+In order to execute (ensuring you've called `cd api`):

+​	`./runtests.sh`

+This will perform the following tasks:

+- Start test server as a background process
+- Execute unit_test.py and integration_test.py with HTML reporting enabled

 ### Running the Tests